 - Though the cornett sounded impressive when played by an expert, it probably didn't sound so good when played by less skilled people.
 This may have set the scene for the cornett's replacement in people's affections when newer instruments appeared.

 - The instrument needs to be made carefully in order to provide the best chance of providing pleasant sounds that are in tune.
 If poorly-made instruments appeared on the market, they could have harmed the cornett's reputation.

 - The role of the virtuoso player was transferred to violinists, decreasing the attention paid to cornett players.

 - Some prominent cornett teachers are said to have died in the Italian plague of 1630.

 Interest in the cornett was rekindled in the early music revival of the twentieth century.
-The interest in the instrument and the availability of new cornetts continue today.
+The interest in the instrument and the manufacture of new cornetts continue today.

 In the video above, Murray Campbell gives an interesting description of an original and playable cornett from the seventeenth century.

 Instruments from the past are interesting to study.
 The exploration can give us information about the history and culture in an area or in a specific group of people.
 The study of old musical instruments and music can also give us new ways to enjoy the present.